chuckmccullough85/IntermediateCpp/README.md

 Visual Studio Code is a language neutral, platform neutral IDE.
 With plugins, many of the build tasks are automated.

-If you are using our Remote Learning System **(RLS)**, Visual Studio Code is already installed.
-If you are using your own computer, you can download Visual Studio Code from (code.visualstudio.com)[https://code.visualstudio.com].
+You can download Visual Studio Code from (code.visualstudio.com)[https://code.visualstudio.com].
 Visual Studio Code is free.

 We use the following extensions in Visual Studio Code:
 * C/C++ by Microsoft
 * C/C++ Extension Pack by Microsoft
-* CMake by twxs
 * CMake Tools by Microsoft

 ## Git